aydayurtoglu/CS102-project/group/AydaYurtoglu_log.md

 change the speed of their animation.
 I also adjusted the layout of some activities and changed the color of backgrounds and some texts.

+### ~ 18th May 2020 ~
+I did some minor adjustments to the design and added images to our image arrays to show how Momentum can make animations with these images.

 ****